Aston Martin Vantage (2025) review: back from surgery and tested in the UK

 ► Watch our video review here

-The entry point to Aston ownership – the Aston Martin Vantage – is back from major surgery to convince you to shop British.
-But is it enough to tempt you away from the more obvious choices, namely the evergreen Porsche 911 and Mercedes-AMG GT?
+The entry point to Aston ownership – the Aston Martin Vantage – is back from the facelifters – isn’t it pretty?
+The objective is to convince you to shop British when it comes to your next sports car, and on looks alone, it makes a great case.
+But will its surgery work be enough to tempt prospective buyers away from the more obvious choices, namely the evergreen Porsche 911 and Mercedes-AMG GT?

-We’ve tested the new 2024 Vantage on road and track and you can watch our video above.
+We’ve tested the latest iteration of Vantage on road and track, abroad and in the UK – you can watch our video above.
 Is the 656bhp bi-turbo 4.0-litre V8 a joyful engine, or a blur of forced induction?
 Have they managed to improve the cabin, with its more DB12-influenced controls and touchscreens?
 And how does it compare to the aforementioned rivals?

 At a glance